EvoTestOps/AISysRev/README.md

 ### LLM screening speed

 LLM calls are parallelized, and you should achieve a screening speed exceeding 100 papers per minute when using OpenRouter.
 The screening speed depends on the model used.

-## PDF Screening

-AISysRev supports full-text PDF screening in addition to title-abstract screening.

-### Uploading PDFs

-PDFs can be attached to papers in two ways:

-- **Manual** - on a paper's card, click **Upload full text** and select a PDF file to upload.
-- **Bulk upload with Zotero/EndNote XML**
-  1. Click **Download papers missing full text** to export a RIS file containing all papers in the project that don't have a PDF attached.
-  2. Import the RIS file into [Zotero](https://www.zotero.org/) and use Find Full Text to retrieve full-text PDFs.
-  3. Export the Zotero collection with the automatically retrieved PDFs in EndNote XML format with Export notes and Export files checked.
-  4. In AISysRev, click **Import full text (Zotero Export Folder)** and select the exported folder.
-PDFs are attached to papers based on DOI.

-### Screening modes

-When creating a screening task, choose which screening mode to use:

-- **Abstract** - the paper's title and abstract are given to the LLM.
-- **PDF** - excerpts from the paper's full-text PDF are given to the LLM.
-- **Automatic** - uses **PDF** screening mode for papers with a PDF attached and **Abstract** for papers without a PDF attached.

-See [pdf-screening.md](docs/pdf-screening.md) for details on how **PDF** screening mode works.

 ## System and software requirements